TSEC-GEEKS/tsecgeeks.in/_posts/2022-4-16-Get-Github-Student-Pack.md

 title: How to get GitHub Student Pack
 ---

-Hello Geeks,

-In this article, I am going to show you how you can avail GitHub Student Developer Pack.
+Availing GitHub Student Developer Pack, using your university email address instantly!

-It is a bundle full of tools and services provided by various tech companies.
+GitHub Student Developer Pack is a bundle full of tools and services provided by various tech companies.

 #### Prerequisites